 Back in November 2017, General Electronics (GE) filed a series of patent with the United States Patent and Trademark Office (USPTO), to track aircraft maintenance parts, parts acquisition, flight records, and many other information that a flight could carry.

-Blockchain for aviation use-cases#blockchain-for-aviation-use-cases
+Blockchain for aviation use-cases#

 The possibilities that blockchain brings are just endless.
 Here are some industry use-cases of blockchain for aviation industry:

 - Track maintenance parts for aircraft using blockchain